 Berlin is one of the most vibrant and exciting European capitals.
 The East and West sides of the city have retained their own identity since reunification and the fall of the Berlin Wall in 1989.
-Thanks to the rebuilding process Berlin has become a focus for modern architecture and remains a major center of art and intentional business.
+Thanks to the rebuilding process Berlin has become a focus for modern architecture and remains a major center of art and international business.
 The city, with its many famous parks and lakes, becomes especially full of life in the spring and summer when the locals are out on foot, bicycle and skates.

-Primary Faculty: Ben Kohn, Whatcom Community College
+Primary: Ben Kohn, Whatcom Community College

-Ben Kohn’s scholarly training and personal enthusiasms have resulted in his applying an interdisciplinary approach to all of his courses.
-So you can expect a discussion of painting in his music class and a discussion of architecture in his film class!
+Ben Kohn’s scholarly training and personal enthusiasm have resulted in his applying an interdisciplinary approach to all of his courses.
+You can expect a discussion of painting in his music class and a discussion of architecture in his film class!
 Ben pursued his graduate studies at the University of Washington in the field of Comparative Literature, with an emphasis in German, American, Russian, and Danish Literature, as well as literary and critical theory.
 He also studied the classical violin for over 20 years, receiving training at The Vancouver Academy of Music, Vancouver, B.C., Canada, and Det Fynske Musikkonservatorium, Odense, Denmark.
 He is currently a professor in the Department of Visual and Performing Arts and the Department of World Languages at Whatcom Community College, where he teaches humanities, interdisciplinary studies, music, film studies, and German language courses.
 His most recent research interests include human evolution and the origins of symbolic representation, German Expressionist everything, the art of propaganda, bird song in science, literature and music, and perfecting his version of Schwarzwälder Kirschtorte.
 Ben has previously taught for WCCCSA in Florence, Italy, and Berlin, Germany.
 He is looking forward to building on his previous experience through new additions to an already dynamic program studying Berlin’s rich musical and cinematic traditions, as well as the city’s cutting edge contemporary scenes.
 As a student, Ben attended study abroad programs in Germany, Austria, France, and the former Soviet Union, so he recognizes that such cultural experiences offer the possibility of great intellectual and personal transformation.
 Ben’s explorations with his students will provide many opportunities for such transformations.

 Film 101: Introduction to Film (5-Credits)